ANI1049 – Film Studies

 BUS 1008 – Personal Finance

-(in-class)Develop an understanding of financial self-management through the use of budget and SMART goal setting strategies.
+In this course, students will develop an understanding of financial self-management through the use of budget and SMART goal setting strategies.
 Course material will give students fundamental knowledge on a variety of topics to assist with current and future financial decision making.
 Topics covered include, financial planning, tax concepts, goal setting and budget strategies, banks and banking, saving and investing, credit cards, loans, mortgages, credit history, estate planning, health and life insurance and current fraud schemes.
 This course strives to teach students how to live within their means today and build a secure financial future.

 CET 1003 – Cybernation

 In this course, students will be introduced to the impact computer technologies can have and how these technologies have influenced our work, education, and everyday lives.
 As technology continually improves, new developments are constantly infiltrating our lives in the way we communicate, conduct business, bank, shop, travel, entertain ourselves and retrieve information.
 Although computer technologies provide many efficient services, there are powerful underlying issues that we as a society need to be aware of such as: privacy, security, cybercrime, and personal health.
 This course will focus on your understanding and critical interpretation of the impact of these computer technologies to help you make informed decisions.

 In this course, students will learn how their lives can be enhanced by an active and healthy lifestyle.
 This course will motivate students to make healthy choices and provide them with the necessary knowledge to make positive behavioral changes.
 To feel our best, to protect ourselves from degenerative diseases, and to enjoy the highest quality of life, we need to place health and wellness among our top priorities.
 Topics such as nutrition, principles of physical fitness, stress, and prevention of specific diseases will be discussed.